Automatic Chicken Coop Door Openers

 This door opener does not come with the door, but rather will work with any coop door that is less than 1kg in weight as it will lift doors up and down.

-Another door opener with a digital display, you can set it with the timer or use the light sensor function so it opens and closes with dusk and dawn, unless you are mounting inside of the coop in which case, like other light sensor models, you will have to only use the timer method.
+Another door opener with a digital display, you can set it with the timer or use the light sensing function so it opens and closes with dusk and dawn, unless you are mounting inside of the coop in which case, like other light sensor models, you will have to only use the timer method.

 This coop door comes with the automatic coop door opener and the instruction booklet.